beetbox/beets/docs/plugins/lastgenre.rst

 In addition to running automatically on import, the plugin can also be run manually from the command line.
-Use the command ``beet lastgenre [QUERY]`` to fetch genres for albums matching a certain query.
+Use the command ``beet lastgenre [QUERY]`` to fetch genres for albums or items matching a certain query.

 To disable automatic genre fetching on import, set the ``auto`` config option to false.